bayesimpact/bob-emploi/frontend/README.md

 The frontend is implemented as a [React](https://facebook.github.io/react/) single page application.
 It uses [Webpack](https://webpack.github.io/) as a build system and [Redux](http://redux.js.org/) to handle application state.
 Styling of HTML elements is done via inline styling directly in the React components.
 Some CSS can also be found in the file `App.css`.

 The server part of the application is written in Python and implements a RESTful API using the [Flask Microframework](http://flask.pocoo.org/).

 The Google [Protobuffer language](https://developers.google.com/protocol-buffers/) is used to define language-neutral data structures that can easily be exchanged between the client, the server and the database.
+We use a JSON encoding of the protobuffers to transmit data over the wire.

 The application data is stored in a [MongoDB](https://www.mongodb.com/) which is partly populated by data pre-computed from our datasets.
-These data-analysis and processing scripts will be open sourced in a next step.
+These data analysis and processing scripts will be open sourced in a next step.
 We have however provided fixtures for all collections so that the application is usable out of the box without the need to locally run any importers.

 ## Local Development